hirrolot/datatype99/README.md

 #### `ifLet`

-`ifLet` tries to match the given instance of a sum type against the given variant, and, if a match has succeeded, it executes the corresponding statement and moves down to the next instruction; otherwise, the provided statement is not executed and `ifLet` moves down to the next instruction immediately.
+`ifLet` tries to match the given instance of a sum type against the given variant, and, if a match has succeeded, it executes the corresponding statement.

 Think of `ifLet(<expr>, <variant-name>, vars...) { /* ... */ }` as of an abbreviation of